rbartlensky/jit-playground/README.md

 TODO:
 * Implement more language features
-* Trace execution, and create traces of bytecode
-* Compile bytecode to x86_64 and execute when the particular path is hot.
+* Compile bytecode to x86_64 and execute when a particular path is hot.

 ### Running